dime-worldbank/dimeanalytics/cloud-resources/README.md

 The form below includes the information that ITS and OIS typically ask for when starting the request process.
 The more thoroughly you fill in this information, the more likely it will be that the OIS/ITS process starts in the right direction.
 Insufficient information at the start of a request process will cause additional delays and requires providing the same information to multiple OIS teams.

 Please fill in the form below as well as you can and send it to dimeanalytics@worldbank.org.
+We will then review your request to make sure it includes everything that OIS typically asks for, and that it is expressed in a way that make sense to them.
+We will likely have at least some follow up questions.
-We will then copy this information to a Word document that we will put on OneDrive and share with you for further collaboration.
+If there are a lot of items you want our help with then we can copy this information to a Word document on OneDrive where we can collaborate until it is ready for submission.
-We will likely have follow up questions, which we will flag to you in the Word document.
-This document will be the basis of the request when we contact OIS/ITS.
+Then we will forward this request to our ITS contact and copy you so that you can provide additional information if they have questions.

 ___